lishiyo/frontier-tower-coordination-bot/memory-bank/projectbrief.md

     *   Ideally, get 1-2 colleagues or friends to act as other test users.
 This helps test multi-user interactions and ensures things look right from different perspectives.
 They will need to DM your `FrontierTowerTestBot`.

 4.  **Test Database:**
-    *   Ensure your bot script connects to a separate database for testing (e.g., `frontier_tower_test.db` if using SQLite).
+    *   Ensure your bot script connects to a separate database for testing (e.g., a different Supabase project or a local PostgreSQL instance if preferred for isolated testing, though Supabase staging environments are also an option).
 You don't want to pollute your production database with test data.
     *   Have an easy way to wipe and reset this test database.

 5.  **Local RAG Setup:**